 Getting an Interview

-I applied online and the process took 3 months – interviewed at NetIQ.
+I applied online.
+The process took 3+ months – interviewed at NetIQ (Houston, TX).

-The process took a day – interviewed at NetIQ in February 2012.
+The process took a day – interviewed at NetIQ (Houston, TX) in February 2012.

 The interviews with upper management were for the most part conversational and very pleasant.
 The exception was the interviews with mid-level management from Novell, which were unpleasant and intense gotcha interviews.
 The Novell people appeared to be disgruntled and were taking it out on the candidates.
 The day ended with, "We will get back to you".
 I followed-up with the corporate recruiter the next day and to my surprise they specifically asked if the interviews were gotcha, like they already knew what was going to happen.
 I dodged the question.
 They indicated that they would get feedback and get back to me soon.